viktor-kth/devops-demo/scenario/PART_C.md

 This is where **Infrastructure as Code** (IAC) tools like Terraform come in, it allows us to:

-- Declare full the infrastructure in configuration files
+- Declare full infrastructure in configuration files
 - Host across different providers (Docker, AWS, Azure, GCP, Kubernetes, etc.) using the same workflow.
-- Track state and detect drift changes, so that we know whe  reality has diverged from our declaration
+- Track state and detect drift changes, so that we know when reality has diverged from our declaration
-- Plan changes before applying the to the running infrastructure
+- Plan changes before applying them to the running infrastructure

 Now lets look at how we would declare the same demo setup as we have setup in the previous two steps:

 ## C1 Defining the enviroment

-Here we define the resource providers that are requirde to run the following terraform build, these resoruces are also called *plugins*.
+Here we define the resource providers that are requirde to run the following terraform build, these resources are also called *plugins*.
 Each provider exposes a set of resources that can be declared.
 In our case we are using Docker provider, which allows Terraform to manage Docker images but this could easily be replaced with AWS or Kubernetes, or just use all three if necessary.

 **Note:** The Terraform configuration is written in a markup language called *HCL*.